PavanRangani/docs/docs/prd/tasks/sub-tasks-action.md

     - From the Status change
     - By clicking on the checkbox of Sub-Task.
 - Done date is a mandatory field and default value current date is prefilled.
 User can select any past date otherwise system show error message.
+-when any sub-task has no due date and its status is on hold or blocked and the user mark that task as done system won't allow it.system show enter due date dialog.

 ### UI Rule
 - Error message when done date is Future date: `Future date is not allowed`.
 [Mockup](https://drive.google.com/file/d/1AJYxYoOEpbJgwv9gTRK6gqYiz7vRgbHV/view)
+-[Mockup] Enter Due date dialog when due date is not (available https://drive.google.com/file/d/1VZqb135VXtIUB2WQyB4SeJ_GXopDKoLU/view?usp=share_link)

 ## Reopen